What are Molds?

-Yes, If you can see or smell mold, you likely have a problem and should have it tested. if you have any unexplained healthy symptoms, you should have it tested.
+Yes, If you can see or smell mold, you likely have a problem and should have it tested. if you have any unexplained healthy symptoms, you should have them tested.
 Reliable air sampling for mold requires expertise and equipment that is not available to the general public.
-Owners of individual private homes and apartment generally will need to pay a contractor to carry out such sampling, because insurance companies and public health agencies seldom provide this service.
-Mold inspection and cleanup are usually considered a housekeeping task that is the responsibility of homeowners or landlord, as are roof and plumbing repairs, house cleaning, and yard maintenance.
+Owners of individual private homes and apartments generally will need to pay a contractor to carry out such sampling, because insurance companies and public health agencies seldom provide this service.
+Mold inspection and cleanup are usually considered a housekeeping task that is the responsibility of homeowners or landlords, as are roof and plumbing repairs, house cleaning, and yard maintenance.

-As you probably guessed, an air quality and mold inspection involve searching for signs of mold and mildew.
+As you probably guessed, an air quality and mold inspection involves searching for signs of mold and mildew.
 Instead of looking under carpets, however, our inspector uses modern techniques to test how many mold spores are present in the air.
 If we determine that there are a lot of spores, we can then begin to search for the cause and find out where the mold is growing.

 WHAT WE CAN DO – OCEAN BREEZES HOME INSPECTIONS

 Ocean Breezes certified inspector, trained in appropriate sampling methodology, performs topical sampling.
-Topical sampling should be performed if: 1) the building inhabitants are suffering from health problems, which are or may be associated with fungal exposure; 2) to identify the presence or absence of mold if a visual inspection is equivocal (e.g. discoloration, and staining); 3) to determine whether a specific fungal colonization is compromising air quality (by comparing the results with the air tests) and 4) as a necessary precursor to a remediation of the area.
+Topical sampling should be performed if: 1) the building inhabitants are suffering from health problems, which are or may be associated with fungal exposure; 2) to identify the presence or absence of mold if a visual inspection is equivocal (e.g. discoloration, and staining); 3) to determine whether specific fungal colonization is compromising air quality (by comparing the results with the air tests) and 4) as a necessary precursor to a remediation of the area.
 There are three main categories of topical sampling techniques:

 1.)
 Bulk Sampling: Bulk samples are collected from visibly moldy surfaces by scraping or cutting materials with a clean tool into a clean plastic bag.
 At the laboratory, the surface of the material is wiped with a sterile cotton swab and transferred to a malt extract agar petri dish.
 Tape lift samples are collected by stripping the suspect surface with clear tape and placing the tape onto a glass slide for identification at the laboratory.
 The dish is incubated at the laboratory in a special incubator that is high in humidity and void of all ambient light at a temperature suitable for fungal growth.